noobFly/JGPG/README.md

   the searching of the secret in the heap.
 * Do something about all the e.printStackTrace's.
 * Decrypt without armor() doesn't work!
-* When exceptions are thrown in pre\_command() output get NPE since it doesn't do anything about the exceptions.
-* Create a test which generates a GPGException

 License
 -------